+The notation $\nu^0_{a1,b2}$ has been selected to convey two important points.
+First, the subscript indicates that this quantity is an exclusive property of the full system being modeled, as previously noted.
+Second, the superscript indicates that this quantity is just one of a larger set of similar quantities, which become relevant for more complicated systems than the one being modeled here.
+For example, when treating systems involving networks of four unique base-2 sequences, or all base-16 symbols, there will be six of these special quantum numbers.
+As these quantities are responsible for driving interference, it is natural to interpret them as path degrees of freedom for the system being modeled.
+For this reason, we refer to them as path quantum numbers herein.

+With all non-zero base-16 quantum numbers defined, we are now able to reintroduce the complete contextual sets $\varepsilon_a$ and $\varepsilon_b$ originally introduced in section \ref{sec: Formalism}:

-Given a complete set of eight quantum numbers, along with a map which converts these quantum numbers into base-8 counts (Table \ref{tab: base-8}), we can count base-8 sequences using an analog of equation (\ref{eq: base-4 combinatorial expression}):
+These contextual sets will be used to construct Alice's and Bob's full statistical ensembles.
+Before we take this step, however, we must derive the combinatorial expressions necessary to calculate their cardinalities.
+Given a complete set of eight quantum numbers, along with a map which converts these quantum numbers into base-16 counts (Table \ref{tab: base-8}), we can count the base-16 sequences of interest in this model using an analog of equation (\ref{eq: base-4 combinatorial expression}):

-We can now use a combination of the expressions introduced in equations (\ref{eq: base-4 combinatorial expression}) and (\ref{eq: base-8 combinatorial expression}) to calculate probabilities.
-Though, we will also need to sum over various quantum numbers, such as $m_{b2}$, $l_{b2}$, $\mu_{a1,b2}$, and possibly $l_{a1}$.
-To simplify our notation, we introduce an elementary set of ontic states for experiments, which we denote as $\varepsilon^a(n,j,m_{a1},l_{a1},m_{b2},l_{b2},\theta_{ab},\mu_{a1,b2})$.
-For each unique combination of eight quantum numbers, $\varepsilon^a$ represents a unique set of ontic states, where the superscript indicates that Alice's event is held fixed within this set, as it is in equation (\ref{eq: spin 1/2 n=2 example}).
-For a given set of eight quantum numbers, the cardinality of $\varepsilon^a$ is given by the following: